 Ninenzaka and Sanenzaka

 If you follow the Philosopher’s Path then continue walking southward (in the direction of Kiyomizu-dera, to be specific), you’ll arrive to another one of my favorite Kyoto cherry blossom spots.
-Specifically, the Ninenzaka and Sanenzaka slopes, over which a massive shidarezakura “weeping” cherry trees hang, making them among of the most popular spots in all of Kyoto to photograph.
+Specifically, the Ninenzaka and Sannenzaka slopes, over which a massive shidarezakura “weeping” cherry trees hang, making them among the most popular spots in all of Kyoto to photograph.
 In my opinion, these locales are most beautiful in the morning, when the light falls just right on their pastel pink blossoms.

 Love the Philosopher’s Path, but want to see cherry blossom trees along a larger Kyoto river?
 Walk westward from Higashiyama or Gion toward the Kamo River, which runs north-south through the heart of Kyoto.
 The entire bank is lined with cherry trees, which makes it one of the most gorgeous spots in the city to see them; the namesake ducks (“kamo” means “duck” in Japanese) just add to the atmosphere.
 One thing I love about Kamo River is that trees here bloom a bit early.
 If you happen to arrive in Kyoto just before mankai, you can see the trees here at full bloom.